Dodgers Spring Training

 Parking

-The complex has ample parking, 5,000 spaces total, divided up between two lots, neither of which is paved (although there is a paved lot for season ticket holders).
-The parking lot behind center field is accessed directly from Camelback Road, while the lot to the immediate west of the ballpark is entered via Ballpark Boulevard (aka 111th Avenue).
+The complex has ample parking, 5,000 spaces total, divided up between two lots, only one of which is partially paved (although there is a fully paved area for season ticket holders).
+The sometimes used dirt parking lot behind center field is accessed directly from Camelback Road on the days it's needed, while the bigger and always open lot to the immediate west of the ballpark is entered via Ball Park Boulevard (across from 111th Avenue).

 Cost: Free

-Time saving tip: When exiting the 101 get into the left lane of the two-lane highway that heads toward Camelback Ranch so you'll bypass most of the backed up traffic that is entering the first parking lot gate.
-Cruise on by those standing still vehicles in the right lane to Ballpark Blvd and turn right.
+Time saving tip when a big crowd is expected: When exiting the 101 get into the left lane of the two-lane highway that heads toward Camelback Ranch so you'll bypass most of the backed up traffic that is entering the first parking lot gate.
+Cruise on by those standing still vehicles in the right lane to Ball Park Blvd and turn right.
 Traffic flows much easier into the west gate lot that is behind both the first and third base sides of the stadium and you'll save lots of pre-game time in line by opting for it.
+Alas, if a small crowd is attending a game the auxiliary all-dirt parking lot behind the outfield that causes the back-up is not open and all arrivals proceed at a steady pace to the same place.

 Stadium Information

 Camelback Ranch, which was built for $100 million, became the largest spring training stadium to ever open on either coast when it debuted on March 1, 2009.
-Capable of holding 13,596 fans, it is one of the few recent new ballparks not to be built by HOK Sport (now called Populous).
+Officially capable of holding 13,596 fans, it is one of the few recent new ballparks not to be built according to plans drawn up by HOK Sport (now called Populous).
 The honor instead went to HKS Architects of Dallas.
 They designed the ballpark so that its main entrance is in center field.
-A two acre lake and numerous walking trails made of decomposed granite were incorporated into the 141 acres of property allotted for the project, giving it the feel of a park.
+A two-acre lake and numerous walking trails made of decomposed granite were incorporated into the 141 acres of property allotted for the complex, giving it the feel of a park.
 Interior walls made of stones and wire mesh give the stadium a natural desert look.
-The Dodgers left 61 years of tradition in Vero Beach behind, abandoning their famed Dodgertown complex for a two-team complex closer to their fan base.
+To move here, the Dodgers left 61 years of tradition in Vero Beach behind, abandoning their famed Dodgertown complex for a two-team complex closer to their fan base.
 The White Sox signed on to be the second team while they were still obligated to fulfill a lease at Tucson Electric Park that ran through the 2012 season.
 They were able to break that commitment by paying a $5 million buyout.
-Simply called Glendale Ballpark during much of its construction, on November 20, 2008 it was announced that the entire spring training complex would be called Camelback Ranch.
+Simply called Glendale Ballpark during much of its construction, on November 20, 2008, it was announced that the entire spring training complex would be called Camelback Ranch.
 The name was later slightly amended to Camelback Ranch-Glendale at the city's insistence.

 Fast Facts